-Planning a long art-themed weekend in Paris?
+Are you a fan of Impressionism planning a trip to Paris?
 If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

-If you love Impressionism, Paris is the perfect destination.
-The city has hundreds of misty and exquisitely modulated Impressionist masterpieces.
+Paris is an absolute epicenter of Impressionism.
+The city has hundreds of the misty and exquisitely modulated masterpieces.

 If you’re not acquainted with Impressionism, Paris is the best place to fall in love with the art movement.
 Paris’ Impressionist paintings stand out like national monuments, marking the birth and triumph of the groundbreaking movement.